kabirbagai21/studdybuddyproject/README.md

 The Cucumber feature files are located in the `features` folder.
 The step definition files are located in the `features/step_definitions` folder.
-Tu run Cucumber scenarios, execute the following: bundle exec cucumber
+To run Cucumber scenarios, execute the following: bundle exec cucumber

 ### Rspec Tests